Purposeful Living

 I want my kids to see love and acceptance.
 Sadly, I know they sometimes see frustration or impatience.

-However, I’ve been working on a list of practical ways to encourage my kids as I remind my face to show them what’s in my heart.
+For this reason, I’ve been working on a list of practical ways to encourage my kids as I remind my face to show them what’s in my heart.
 I pray these words bless you and the children in your life today.

 Author Toni Morrison once asked, “When your child walks in the room, does your face light up?” #parenting Share on X